nycki93/eleventy-for-neocities-users/README.md

 That section at the top, between the two `---` lines, is called **front matter**, and it means "this isn't part of the page, it's data for the template engine."
 In this case, *layout* tells Eleventy which template to use, and *title* tells Nunjucks what to put in the `{{ title }}` section.
 Nunjucks will also take any Markdown or HTML on your page and insert it into the `{{ content | safe }}` section. [^2]

+[^2]: The word "safe" is here to tell Nunjucks "hey, if I type `<a>` in this file, that's a link, not literally the letter 'a' between two angle brackets, okay?
+You don't have to fix it for me, it's safe."
+Try removing the "safe" part and see what happens!

+## Useful commands

+To add plain old HTML you've written before: copy it into *static*.

+To use Markdown in a file: put it in *src*.

+To preview your site: `npm run serve`.

+To **completely rebuild** your site: delete *_site* and run `npm run build` to re-create it.

+When you're satisfied with your changes: copy all the files from *_site* to your Neocities.

 And that's all I have to teach you!
 If you have any other ideas like "dang, I wish every time I built my website, I could automatically do something else..." then, yes, there's probably a script for that!
 You can read all about it on [11ty.dev](https://www.11ty.dev/).
 They also have a friendly Discord chat if you want to ask a person for help.
 Or you can email me at <nupanick@gmail.com>.
 I love this stuff! 🧡

-[^2]: The word "safe" is here to tell Nunjucks "hey, if I type `<a>` in this file, that's a link, not literally the letter 'a' between two angle brackets, okay?
-You don't have to fix it for me, it's safe."
-Try removing the "safe" part and see what happens!